Strictly Come Dancing series 23: Week 3: Movie Week

 Each couple performed one unlearned dance to famous film songs.
 Shirley Ballas had the casting vote this week.

 Stage and screen star Cynthia Erivo mentored the couples and provided comments alongside the judges, but did not score the routines.

-Stefan and Dianne, who were due to dance a Waltz to "It Is You (I Have Loved)" from the movie Shrek, announced that they would be unable to perform on the live show due to illness.
+Stefan and Dianne, who were due to dance a Waltz to "It Is You (I Have Loved)" from the movie Shrek, announced that they would be unable to perform on the live show due to Stefan's illness.
 Under the rules of the show, they were granted a bye to the following week.

 Couples are listed in the order they performed.